UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 - Each Bunya phase 1 standard compute node (epyc3) has 2TB of RAM (2000000M is the maximum that can be requested in jobs).
 - Each Bunya phase 2 standard compute node (epyc4) has 1.5TB of ram (1500000M is the maximum that can be requested in jobs)
 - There are also 3 high memory nodes (epyc3) that each have 4TB of RAM (4000000M is the maximum that can be requested in jobs).
-- There are 7 H100 NVIDIA GPU nodes (epyc3) with 3 H100 cards each (21 in total)
+- There are 7 H100 NVIDIA GPU nodes (epyc3) with 3 H100 cards each (21 in total).
+Each H100 card has 80GB of GPU RAM.
-- There are 6 L40 NVIDIA GPU nodes (epyc3) with 3 L40 cards each (18 in total)
+- There are 6 L40 NVIDIA GPU nodes (epyc3) with 3 L40 cards each (18 in total).
+Each L40 card has 48GB of GPU RAM.
+The L40 are good for visualisation and FP32 workloads.

 - Users have a location in `/home` and `/scratch/user`.
 - The quota in `/home` is 50GB and 1 million files.